Santa has arrived at Little Ridge!

 Our local governing body

-From September 2016 Ark Little Ridge and Ark Blacklands have shared one local governing body.
-This decision was made to provide the schools with further opportunities to work more closely with each other, enabling more effective school to school support and bringing the benefits of governor skills to both schools.
+From September 2016 Ark Little Ridge and Ark Blacklands shared one local governing body (LGB) as Ark Hastings Primary Academies, and in July 2018 Ark Castledown joined the LGB.
+This means that the schools are provided with further opportunities to work closely with each other, enabling more effective school to school support and bringing the benefits of governor skills to all three schools.

 Ark Hastings Primary Academies LGB is made up as follows:

-- Ark Blacklands and Ark Little Ridge Executive Principal
+- Ark Blacklands, Ark Castledown and Ark Little Ridge Executive Principal.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance: